designsbyautumnwood/designsbyautumnwood/replit.md

 ## Overview

 This is a full-stack web application for Autumnwood Designs, a freelance creative studio specializing in website design, logo creation, and brand naming.
-The application features a modern, responsive design with a contact form system that handles quote requests and sends email notifications.
+The application features a modern, responsive design with a contact form system that handles order requests and sends email notifications.

 ## User Preferences